sensei-hacker/inavwiki/Failsafe.md

 Go to `Failsafe` tab, and enable `RTH` as Stage 2 failsafe.

-For fixedwing set 'failsafe_throttle_low_delay = 0' or else it will disarm fixedwing in air when Failsafe triggers  and you have had low throttle for the default time period.
+For fixedwing set `failsafe_throttle_low_delay = 0` or else it will disarm fixedwing in air when Failsafe triggers  and you have had low throttle for the default time period.

 The behavior of `RTH` can also be configured.